whymariyam/langgraph-budget-analyzer/README.md

 I made this automated budget analyzer to help me track my expenses.
 To use this, you add all your yearly expense invoices in the pdf_invoices folder.
 It prompts you to add your yearly budget in the terminal and then it tells you how much of your monthly budget you've exhausted (also with a cool chart) and which your top paid vendors are this year.

+## It Uses
-It uses **LangChain** for LLM management and a **LangGraph** agent to extract financial metrics from markdown invoices into **PostgreSQL** with **concurrent LLM processing** and expense visualization through **Matplotlib**.
+**LangChain** for LLM management and a **LangGraph** agent to extract financial metrics from markdown invoices into **PostgreSQL** with **concurrent LLM processing** and expense visualization through **Matplotlib**.

+## What Helped

-PostgreSQL retains the relational db format which made it supr easy to maintain the tabular form our markdown files had.
-When you use different LLM providers, managing keys become a hassle.
+- PostgreSQL retains the relational db format which made it super easy to maintain the tabular form our markdown files had.
+- When you use different LLM providers, managing keys becomes a hassle.
 OpenRouter is one unified platform making it easier for you.
 And it even got some models offering free tiers for rapid testing.
+- psycopg2 connections themselves are not entirely thread-safe to share across multiple concurrent workers, so opening a fresh connection per thread is a safe approach.
+Although opening and closing physical database connections over and over inside a threaded loop adds connection overhead and can hit database connection limits if your worker count grows.
+If you scale max_workers beyond 10, you'll want to swap that out for a thread-safe connection pool (like psycopg2.pool.ThreadedConnectionPool).

 ## Visual